The64thGamer/cheeseepedia/content/s80qtlgl12dfl9np/content.md

-Gulliver's Kingdom has a retrofitted {{< wiki-link "Rock-afire Explosion" >}} renamed to 'Hard Luck Bears' located in the The Liliput Land Theatre, the character positioning is the same to the original Rock-afire Explosion set-up except the characters themselves feature different clothing and all have replacement bear masks.
+Gulliver's Kingdom has a retrofitted [Rock-afire Explosion] renamed to 'Hard Luck Bears' located in the The Liliput Land Theatre, the character positioning is the same to the original Rock-afire Explosion set-up except the characters themselves feature different clothing and all have replacement bear masks.
 The stage itself features the usual 3-stage design however with a large rectangular platform in front and 2 water fountains embedded within, the characters Antioch and Choo Choo are not on the main stage and are instead located on the rectangular stage in front, Looney Bird also used to be located under this stage(1) but was moved to Billy Bob's stage with the shows restoration.
 Billy Bob and Looney Bird's stage has the Antioch cloud as Antioch no longer needs it, Rolfe and Earl's stage has a platform behind the character with a rotating automation band made up of foxes and a frog created by Heimotion these automations used to be on all the time but are now connected to a flood light signal.(2) Rolfe's stage also features a modified version of the rainbow prop with a beehive and honey pot instead of pots of gold.

 ## History